 Huawei Watch 2: Android Wear 2.0

-Android Wear is Android Wear.
-Android Wear 2.0 is Android Wear 2.0.
-What we mean by this is, while we'll touch on some of the features of Google's smartwatch platform here, nothing is really unique to a Wear watch in terms of the OS, bar some proprietary fitness features.
+Android Wear 2.0 offers a fairly vanilla experience, so while we'll touch on some of the features of Google's smartwatch platform here, nothing is really unique to a Wear watch in terms of the OS, bar some proprietary fitness features.

 That's a good thing mind.
 Wear 2.0 is a major improvement on the previous version and it's the killer features of the upgraded platform that you'll be using most often on the Huawei Watch 2.
 So that's standalone apps, Android Pay, dedicated home screens with custom complications and so on.